msrasheed/ECE264_Solutions/HW02/README.md

 Do not create test cases by hand and sort them by hand.
 Two programs in Linux may be helpful for you creating larger test cases:

-* `shuf`: generate random permutations. `shuf -i 1-100` shuffles the numbers between 1 and 100. `shuf -r -i 1-100 -n 100` allows repetition and keeps only the first 100 numbers.
+* `shuf`: generate random permutations. `shuf -i 1-100` shuffles the numbers between 1 and 100.

 * `sort`: sort lines of text.
 If you want to sort numbers, please add `-n`.